 FAST FORWARD TO END HUNGER, a three-year joint venture by the End Hunger Network and the Video Software Dealers Association, was an in-store fundraising and awareness program specifically designed to raise funds for hungry children in local communities.

 Thousands of video retailers across America, major and independent film companies, home video distributors, duplicators and other industry businesses participated in this unprecedented program.
 At no cost to participating retailers, 100% of all funds raised went directly back to the community in which they were raised.

 A complete in-store merchandising kit was provided free, including a counter display, shelf talker, window cling, bag stuffer and campaign certificate.
 Sample press releases and celebrity public service announcements on in-store loops and major video releases helped let customers know about the campaign.

-More than $3 million was raised by the campaign and was distributed to food banks within the communities where retailers participated.
+More than $3 million was raised by the campaign and was distributed to Second Harvest (now Feeding America) food banks within the communities where retailers participated.

 1999 to 2004

 The End Hunger Network and the Center on Hunger & Poverty developed a plan for a national media initiative that would support state-by-state action to end childhood hunger by raising awareness and mobilizing action through education, fundraising events and coalition-building.
 The Entertainment Industry Foundation obtained the support of Unilever Bestfoods as a founding sponsor.